-Four new COVID-19 deaths reported in Rowan - Salisbury Post
+Four new COVID-19 deaths reported in Rowan; outbreak at the Laurels declared over - Salisbury Post

-Four new COVID-19 deaths reported in Rowan
+Four new COVID-19 deaths reported in Rowan; outbreak at the Laurels declared over

 By Natalie Anderson